 Preheat your oven to 140° C (about 270 ° F; yes, that low).

 If you have a stand mixer beat butter and sugar until fluffy.
-If you have not, forget the vitamin or the immersion-blender: get a wooden spoon and prepare to have your right arm like The Rock’s.
+If you have not, forget the Vitamix or any immersion-blender: get a wooden spoon and prepare to have your right arm like the one The Rock shows to people.

 Mix in the rice flour, beat gently and gradually add the flour.
 Oh, God: have you used plain butter instead of salted butter?
 No prob, now you sprinkle 5 grams of salt in the magic bowl.